 The Chalk Sound National Park is a beautiful turquoise lagoon on the southwest tip of Provo, and it is said to be one of the most beautiful national parks in the country – it’s well worth a visit if you’re on the island.

 The Conch Bar Caves in Middle Caicos are the largest and oldest underground caves in the entire Caribbean region.
 This vast cave system is fascinating to explore with its underground lagoons, and stalactites and stalagmites that jut from above and below.
 The caves are home to ancient Lucayan Indian artefacts, as well as bats and other wildlife.

 There are a small number of upscale shopping malls in Providenciales, as well some gift and souvenir shops.
 There are some shops in Grand Turk too, mainly at the Grand Turk Cruise Center and at smaller sites like the Salt House Museum and the Turks and Caicos National Museum.

 Pick up some duty-free

 You can do some great duty-free shopping while you’re in Turks and Caicos.
-The best selection of duty-free shops can be found in Grace Bay, Providenciales, at the Saltmills Plaza, the Regent Village shopping center and the Ports of Call Plaza.
-You’ll find great branded items like clothing, watches, jewellery, perfumes and accesories, as well as liquor, cigarettes and cigars.
+The best selection of duty-free shops can be found at Saltmills Plaza, the Regent Village and Ports of Call Plaza.
+You’ll find great branded items like clothing, watches, jewellery, perfumes and accessories, as well as liquor, cigarettes and cigars.